There tends of be a LOT of confusion out there about Depersonalization, what causes it, and if recovery is possible.

-Now, let's take another logical step --
+Now, let's take another logical step.

 Doesn't that make perfect sense?
 In fact, it would be surprising if you didn't have that fear!

-We'll get to that in a minute, but firstly, let me counter by saying that the recovery stories are also out there.
+We'll get to that in a minute, but first, let me respond by saying that the Depersonalisation recovery stories are also out there.

-It’s not because most people don’t recover, it’s because people who stay on the forums don’t recover!
+It’s not because most people don’t recover, it’s because the people who stay on the forums don’t recover!